tvOS 13 is the next-generation version of the software that runs on the Apple TV. Launching September 30.

 There's an updated Home screen in tvOS, which is designed to make it easier to find new content to watch.
 Apps are able to play full-screen video previews right on the Home screen, which lets you get a quick peek at new movies and TV shows so you can decide what to watch.

 A new Control Center in tvOS lets you manage your tvOS settings, and it introduces a new feature, multi-user support.
 With multi-user support, each member of the family can have their own profile so each person's favorite shows and movies are always front and center.
 Up Next and recommendations are both personalized for each user.

 Multi-user support also works with Apple Music, so each person in the family can access their personalized playlists and recommendations.
 The new Control Center shows what Apple Music song is playing, and onscreen lyrics display in Apple Music so you can follow along with your favorite songs.

-tvOS 13 sets the stage for Apple Arcade, a new gaming service that Apple is planning to launch this fall.
+tvOS 13 sets the stage for Apple Arcade, a new gaming service that Apple launched on September 19.
 Apple Arcade will provide users with unlimited access to more than 100 new and exclusive games for one monthly fee, with no ads or extra purchases.